 The "Break Through" is the time to start exploring how high you can push your earnings-- if that's the direction you want to take.
 Can boudoir photography be your sole paycheck?
 It can.
 Ask yourself this-- How much money do you need to survive: pay your mortgage or rent, food, utilities, etc. Is that possible?
 That number is easily a few thousand dollars per month.

 Now that your a pro, you can handle this situation with confidence.
 If you need $2500 per month to survive-- you understand that number isn't going to be possible by charging people $200 per session.
 At this point you are planning on ways to boost your income per client.
-Is $500 per client good?
+Is $600 per client good?
 Maybe $750, or even $900 or higher.
 What if I told you $2000 per client was doable.

 Not many reach the "Payoff" stage.
 Like any other business or venture, its a long hard road.
 If $100,000 is your goal number as a boudoir photographer how is that starting to look to you now?